-Caroline “Carrie” Sessions is the Legislative and Policy Analyst for the Department of Ecology’s Water Resources Program.
-She leads discussions about policy issues/changes, analyzes proposals, and works with the legislature on changes to water law.
+Caroline “Carrie” Sessions is the Legislative & Policy Analyst for the Dept. of Ecology’s Water Resources Program.
+She leads discussions on policy issues & works with the legislature on changes to water law.

 G. Thomas Tebb, LHG, LEG, is the Director for the Office of Columbia River within the Department of Ecology.
-He has more than 33 years of environmental and engineering geology experience in both the private and public sectors.
+He has more than 33 years of environmental and engineering geology experience.

 Scott Turner is the Permitting Supervisor for the Washington State Department of Ecology's Water Resources Division.